Validitron/k8s-acm-certificate-agent/README.md

 ## Remarks

 - acm-certificate-agent will never delete ACM certificates, even if they have expired.
 If import is enabled and a new certificate-agent certificate is found, then this will be imported alongside any existing certificates.
 If you are using automatic binding with ALB (see **Core function 2**, above) then the certificate that is selected for load balancing may not match the current certificate version within K8s.
+- If a user manually removes acm-certificate-agent annotations from a Secret but cert-manager certificate still has an 'acm-certificate-agent/enabled' = true annotation, then eventually the Secret will be reconfigured (via certificate_controller) as agent-managed (and decorated with the appropriate annotations.)
+This is by design and happens because operators periodically run even if there are no changes to the target manifests. y
 <br/>

 ## How it works